ICD-10 has launched—and Availity remains committed to your successful transition

-ICD-10 codes allow for greater specificity and exactness in describing a patient’s diagnosis and in classifying inpatient procedures.
-ICD-10 will accommodate newly developed diagnoses and procedures, innovations in technology and treatment, performance-based payment systems and provisions to enable more accurate billing.
+ICD-10 codes allow for greater specificity in describing a patient’s diagnosis and in classifying inpatient procedures.
+ICD-10 accommodates newly developed diagnoses and procedures, innovations in technology and treatment, performance-based payment systems, and provisions to enable more accurate billing.
 The new codes will also make the billing process more streamlined and efficient, allowing for enhanced fraud detection.

 Are my Availity transactions affected by the ICD-10 mandate?

 Yes.
-The mandate applies to the following HIPAA transactions processed by Availity’s Web Portal:
+The mandate applies to the following HIPAA transactions processed by Availity’s Web Portal and RCM solutions:

 - 837 professional and facility claim submission

 - Member liability estimates via patient cost estimator (formerly known as CareCost Estimator and currently known as CareCalc® for Florida Blue submitters).

 - Patient care summaries (formerly known as CareProfile®)

 Who is affected by the mandate?